awscrt.http¶

 settings (List[Http2Setting]): List of settings that were changed.

-- request(request: HttpRequest, on_response: Callable[[...], None] | None = None, on_body: Callable[[...], None] | None = None, manual_write: bool = False) Http2ClientStream ¶
+- request(request: HttpRequest, on_response: Callable[[...], None] | None = None, on_body: Callable[[...], None] | None = None, manual_write: bool = False) Http2ClientStream¶

-is called.
-Call activate() when you’re ready for callbacks and events to fire.- Parameters:
+NOTE: The HTTP stream sends no data until Http2ClientStream.activate() is called.
+Call activate() when you’re ready for callbacks and events to fire.

 request (HttpRequest) – Definition for outgoing request.